 It therefore seems highly plausible, that the US is steering the UK towards purchasing costly US-manufactured Ericsson 5G equipment, on the basis of a Five Eyes alliance false flag, or controversial anti-Huawei campaign.

 US NSA cyber hacking activities have proven that much electronic equipment is hackable.
-It is quite possible that Huawei 5G and routers software needs some improvement.
+It is quite possible that Huawei 5G and routers software or machine code needs some improvement.
 That’s not to ban Huawei, but to work with Huawei: to identify software weaknesses and harden cyber attack capability.
 The UK tech sector could forge a strong relationship with Huawei, whereby the UK provides research and software expertise so as to further improve Huawei 5G equipment security.

-In a post Brexit world, the UK needs to develop strong international and economic policies.
+In a post-Brexit world, the UK needs to develop strong international and economic policies.
 The financial, economic and business benefits of Huawei 5G equipment, certainly outweigh concerns emanating from the Five Eyes alliance.
 Especially from a US government desperate to play catch-up with China’s Huawei 5G technology.

 © 2020 Dr Robert Frew.
 All rights reserved